 Spinal Health Week 2015 is a national initiative of the Chiropractors' Association of Australia (CAA).

-"Like" and "Share" ShirleyRdChiro on Facebook for your chance to take home a Dr. Graeme Professional Massager (valued at $85).
-These have been custom designed and built by a well respected Chiropractor in Victoria.
+The Dr. Graeme Professional Massager has been custom designed and built by a well respected Chiropractor in Victoria.
 Dr. Graeme has been supplying these to our profession for many years and we have found they are a great way for patients to have frequent prescribed massage at home with a hand held massage device.
 It can be used on the leg muscles after sport activities, on the shoulder muscles following sitting in front of the computer or more specifically on any muscle group that has developed tightness.

 Researchers from the University of Sydney, St. Vincent's Hospital, the University of New South Wales (UNSW) and Concord Hospital in Sydney, funded by the National Health and Medical Research Council have recently published a paper in the prestigious British Medical Journal (BMJ).